HaoEnHsu/semantic-plausibility/README.md

 8. Relationships across data splits: CLARA
    -see terminal output and generated Zipf graphs -basic features of data across test, train, and dev are compared in 1-5, they are very          similar.
+Zipf graph shows normal characteristics of Zipf's law.

 Advanced features of data:

 9. (Dis)agreement in annotation, Cohen's kappa.
-SERGEI We have randomly selected 20 instances and each of us annotated them to see if we agree with the labeled annotations.
+   We have randomly selected 20 instances and each of us annotated them to see if we agree with    the labeled annotations.
 Cohen's kappa (imported from sklearn.metrics) was used for the         calculation of the agreement in annotation.
 The results are as follows:
    Clara vs Gold kappa score: 0.9
    Sergei vs Gold kappa score: 0.61
    Hao-En vs Gold kappa score: 1.0
    Average kappa score: 0.83 (strong agreement)

 10. Co-occurrence/collocation (compared to large corpus).
     - intuition: if some n-grams (bigram and trigram here) occur frequently in a corpus, it is       much more likely to be plausible
     - corpus used: brown (W. N. Francis and H. Kucera [1964]) from NLTK                   (http://www.hit.uib.no/icame/brown/bcm.html)
     - library/packages used: pandas, nltk, matplotlib

-11. Part-of-Speech tag distribution SHAWN
+11. Part-of-Speech tag distribution.
    - intuition: though the distribution of POS tags in the dataset are mostly subject (Noun),       verb, object (Noun), we found some words are semantically ambiguous (e.g., the word chill       can be both a noun, adjective, and verb); thus these words may affect the model's               performance
 - we used two different POS taggers: average perceptron tagger from NLTK (1/6 of the tokens are    tagged as JJ) and
   en_core_web_sm from spacy; and we chose to keep the results from spacy
 - library/packages used: pandas, matplotlib, spacy

 12. Number of unique words that appear in the dataset as both subject and object (S-O), subject and verb (S-V), verb and object (V-O).
-SERGEI

 S-O Train: 157
 S-O Dev: 61